BIT304-AK/Pendrill/README.md

 # Pendrill
-The application can be run by running the Pendrill_Driver.py file
+The application can be run by running the Pendrill_Driver.py file or the Pendrill_Driver.py located in the dist folder

 The application uses tkinter for coding the GUI